ShalomSagi/iso-to-hebrew/README.md

 # iso-to-hebrew
 The iso-to-hebrew package is a simple utility for converting ISO 639-1 language codes to their corresponding Hebrew names.

-All the language names was translated on Google Translate.
-The most popular languages are tested to look good, but if you see anything funny on an unpopular language name, feel free to open a PR or an issue and we'll get this fixed as soon as possible.

 ## Installation
 To install the package, use npm: